FreeDurok/Ransom-Radar/README.md

 - Maintains a local `.cache` to avoid duplicate alerts.
 - Sends rich notifications (with group, victim, date, description, screenshot, etc.) via Telegram.
 - Lightweight and modular Python design.
+- **Optional AI enrichment:** Automatically summarizes victim descriptions and generates insights using configurable AI models (e.g., Hugging Face, GPT-4, DeepSeek).
+AI features can be enabled or disabled in the configuration.

 ---